 What LED light should you use according to a tank’s size and livestock setup?

 The reviews above may be somewhat helpful, but they don’t really answer the question “what’s the actual best lighting for my personal aquarium setup?”.

-As setups and sizes vary greatly (but so does my experience!)
-I wanted to actually craft a helpful guide with my recommendation for each.
+As setups, sizes and fish tank dimensions vary greatly (but so does my experience) I wanted to actually craft a helpful guide with my recommendation for each.